Germany's RWE to review climate lobbying as investor pressure rises

 Institutional investors have stepped up pressure on energy firms to take responsibility for their contribution to the greenhouse gases causing climate change and Union Investment is part of a group that has pledged to push for bolder action.

-Schmitz told shareholders in Essen that RWE would scrutinise the positions adopted by industry associations of which it was a member to see whether they were aligned with the Paris accord.
+Schmitz told shareholders in Essen that RWE would scrutinize the positions adopted by industry associations of which it was a member to see whether they were aligned with the Paris accord.

 The CEO said RWE, whose huge legacy coal-fired generation capacity in its core markets places it among the biggest carbon polluters in Europe, would publish results in a sustainability report in a year’s time.